sanglyb/getADHashes/README.md

 In essence, this program provides an implementation and automation of the steps required to obtain these hashes:

-## Get AD paswword hashes manually:
+## Get AD password hashes manually:

 The method involves extracting password hashes of active users from the domain controller's NTDS with the help of [DSInternals](https://github.com/MichaelGrafnetter/DSInternals) module.